AdaCore/spark2014/docs/ug/source/how_to_write_loop_invariants.rst

    :language: ada
    :linenos:

-Despite the complete absence of a loop invariant in the above code,
+Despite the absence of a loop invariant in the above code,
 |GNATprove| is able to prove that the assertions on lines 19-21 about variable
 ``D`` which is modified in the loop are proved, thanks to the generated loop
 invariants: